Hoot Contributor

 Beyond the Numbers: Building Sustainable Habits

 While finding your calorie target is important, remember that sustainable weight loss is about more than just numbers.
-Focus on building habits that support your goals:
+Long-term success comes from building habits that support your goals and make healthy choices feel automatic.

 Your Personalized Approach